fio2003/GPA_star/README.md

 # GPA_star
-Greedy-proximal A* for Molecular Dynamics Simulations Requires MDSCTK and GROMACS.
+Greedy-proximal A* for Molecular Dynamics Simulations.

+Requires MDSCTK and GROMACS.